2025 Impact Targets: Educational Success

 50% reduction in educational disparities by 3rd grade reading

-Statewide, just over 40% of 3rd graders read at grade level.
-In spring 2022, that figured dropped to 37% and, as shown here, there are wide variations in ability by subgroup, further exacerbated by the COVID-19 pandemic.
-Patterns for educational outcomes follow those in the Foundation's other strategic initiative areas and wider societal and systemic trends regarding access, opportunity, and discrimination.
+Before the pandemic, just under 50% of 3rd graders read at grade level.
+In spring 2022, that figured dropped to 37% and, as shown here, there are wide variations in reading outcomes by subgroup.
+COVID-19 exacerbated long-standing patterns of unequal outcomes evident in measures we track in the Foundation's other strategic initiative sectors and in wider societal and systemic trends related to access, opportunity, and discrimination.

 50% reduction in educational disparities by graduation rate